futuregrid/deprecated-teefaa/_sources/getstarted.txt

 qsub command.

-To illustrate the use of FG teefaa we have chosen a simple example that provisions the OS Ubuntu-12.10 on two nodes of india for 5 hours.
+To illustrate the use of FG teefaa we have chosen a simple example that provisions the Ubuntu-12.10 on two nodes of india for 5 hours.

 To achieve this, you must first login to india.futuregrid.org ::